-Communities throughout the Northern Grampians Shire have been supported to create a detailed plan that is unique for their own community needs.
-Community Planning is a dynamic and participatory process where the community arrive at and document a group vision, priorities and actions to achieve a positive change that will enhance the well-being of their community.
-Community Plans reflect the aspirations, their strengths, what is special or unique about their community, in particular the lifestyle, social image, economy, environment, pride, work and recreation.
+Communities throughout the Northern Grampians Shire have been supported to create a detailed plan that is unique to their own community needs.
+Community planning is a dynamic and participatory process where the community arrives at and documents a group vision, priorities and actions to achieve a positive change that will enhance the well-being of their community.
+Community plans reflect the aspirations, their strengths, what is special or unique about their community, in particular, the lifestyle, social image, economy, environment, pride, work and recreation.

 The communities of Halls Gap, St Arnaud, Marnoo, Great Western, Stawell, Navarre, Stuart Mill and Glenorchy have developed their plans.
 Other communities within the Northern Grampians Shire can also be supported to develop their plan.

-The Northern Grampians Shire Council initiated the development of the community plans, and has provided the means for a community plan to be developed without influence on the outcomes.
+Council initiated and provided the means for the development of community plans without influence on the outcomes.
 The steps in the process undertaken are:

 Street canvassing of residents and visitors to the town